-Okay, so this is the long term game we need to win.
-Start with getting maximum employer match on retirement accounts.
+Okay, so this is the long-term game we need to win.
+Start with getting the maximum employer match on retirement accounts.
 Never leave free money on the table.
 Retirement date target funds are a good option, or if you have a little more risk appetite, and retirement is further away, investing in a broad market index fund is a good option too.

 Interested in Getting Started With Investing but Unsure Where to Start?